fbound/fbound/docs/advanced_fluent_apis.md

 ```
 Giving our builder both the `accept` and `edit` methods.

+I'll add here that the `BuilderBase` is defined in a very functional manner and isolates its internal state to its record instance.
+It should be rare that a `Builder` subtype needs to add extra fields, subtypes will typically add new behavior using the existing `BuilderBase` fields.
+Since subtypes generally do not add extra fields, the behavior that would be defined in a subtype could be defined in `default` methods of an `Extension` interface.
+In practice, this gives our `BuilderBase` a pseudo-multiple-inheritance capability beyond what can typically be achieved in Java.

+In theory, you could define each individual builder method as an Extension, leaving your builder as just a collection of interfaces.

+_Why would you do this?
+What would you gain?_

+Who knows...

 I have not found any literature describing these recursive type-bound interfaces, and have only recently stumbled upon them myself.
 These seem to blur the line between a class and an interface, and may prove themselves useful.
 More research and experimentation will be needed.

+Maybe there's a value in having a common `setName` method, **_and_** in identifying different objects as implementing a `Nameable` interface.
+Maybe there's a testing or UI component that only cares if a builder implements `Nameable` and possibly a collection of other interfaces.
+Maybe your project has a lot of different Types with mostly overlapping fields, it could be easier to define interfaces for setters for collections of fields rather than re-implementing the setters for each builder.
+Maybe you need to build several variations of a builder with different field access for different use cases.

+There are many possible applications for these type-bound `Extension` interfaces.
+In many places their use may only add extra complexity and not pan out.
+But, there may be a few applications where they let us re-think our typical approaches to code organization.